vikito755/discord-find-games-bot/README.md

 2. Create an invite link for the bot with the "bot" and "application.commands" permissions in the 'Oauth2" tab in the Discord developer portal dashboard.
 3. Run "node deploy.js", to make all commands usable.
 - Every time the "deploy.js" file is run, the new commands become active, no need for restart (tested on Discord API version 9).
-4. Run "node bot.js".
-To make the bot active
+4. Run "node botStart.js".
+To make the bot active.

 folders:
 - commands - contains one "/" command per file, gets loaded into "bot.js" when it runs.
 - events - contains all events to which the bot listens, one per file.
-- responses - reactions of the bot to all commands, also used to precompile large lists (currently for games), so it can scale and be fast later.
+- responses - reactions of the bot to all commands, also used to precompile large lists (currently list of games), so it can scale and be fast later, it triggers on both "node deploy.js" and "node bot.js".